 The possible drawing for Design 31/6D for the Benson

 (DD-598) which had four 5-inch guns.
-This drawing probably used three vertical colors: dull black (BK), ocean gray (5-O) and haze gray (5-Destroyers Drawings/6D DD598.jpg).
+This drawing probably used three vertical colors: haze gray (5-H), ocean gray (5-O) and dull black (BK) of Measure 31.
 The lightest vertical color would be light gray (5-L) to be Measure 32.
 The horizontal pattern colors would be the standard ocean gray and deck blue.
 This drawing was probably drawn in late May or early June of 1944, because a copy was sent to USS Woodworth

 (DD-460) on June 6, 1944.